 How I personally use my Nuface

-Personally, when I do my Nuface treatments, I like to always prioritize the advanced techniques (but I often do the glides as well).
+Personally, when I did my Nuface treatments, I liked to always prioritize the advanced techniques (but I often do the glides as well).
 And I work my whole face for a total of about 20 minutes.
 That includes the eye area (above and under).

-If I’m in a hurry I only do the eyes and the cheeks.
-I find Nuface to be incredibly effective for my whole eye area.
+If I was in a hurry I only did the eyes and the cheeks.
+I found Nuface to be incredibly effective for my whole eye area.
 And I used to find it superior compared to my other devices when it comes to under-eye bags.
-But since discovering more programs with the ZIIP, I am not so sure.
-Because the great thing about the ZIIP is that you can work even more targeted with lymphatic drainage.
+But since discovering more programs with the ZIIP I now use that one almost exclusively.

-When it comes to intensity, I always use the highest setting.
-Which are 335 milliamps (and 200 with the ELE attachment).
+When it comes to intensity, I always used the highest setting on my Nuface.
+Which is 335 milliamps (and 200 with the ELE attachment).